Everton 6-3 Bournemouth

 Hand ball by Tom Davies (Everton).

 Attempt saved.
-Harry Arter (Bournemouth) left footed shot from outside the box is saved in the top centre of the goal.
+Harry Arter (Bournemouth) left footed shot from outside the box is saved in the bottom left corner.

 Attempt missed.
 Harry Arter (Bournemouth) right footed shot from outside the box misses to the left following a corner.